-We support Aboriginal communities through our Business Development Program, Reconciliation Action Plan, and development and sale of Opal fuel.
+We support Aboriginal communities through employment opportunities, our Reconciliation Action Plan, and the development and sale of Opal fuel.

 Reconciliation Action Plan

 In partnership with stakeholders, we developed Opal® fuel to help tackle petrol sniffing.
 Opal is an unleaded fuel which is free from the compounds that give a high.
-It is the only such product available.
 After consultation with 10 Aboriginal and Torres Strait Islander communities across Central Australia, Opal was introduced in 2005 into 37 remote communities in the Northern Territory, South Australia and Western Australia.
 Since its inception Opal has reduced the incidence of petrol sniffing by up to 94 per cent in affected communities.
-Opal plays an important role in our Reconciliation Action Plan.